August 30, 2022, by Matthew Lumley

 Absolutely no idea? – This category is where most of our students lie.
 We provide many opportunities – so just give it go.
 You may find something you love that was never on your radar.
 Conversely, sometimes it can be beneficial to cross things off you never want to do again.
 Better to realise that now before entering the job market.

 We understand that sometimes things do not work out.
 That’s why you can withdraw from our modules without any adverse consequences.
-Just let the module convenor know you cannot fit it in.

 2. Get recognition